Gjeffroy/Mistral7b_scientific_article/README.md

 # Mistral 7b Scientific Vulgarisator

-This repository contains a Jupyter notebook developed on Google Colab for developing a scientific vulgarisator based on Mistral 7b.
-The implementation uses LangChain and Transformer models to generate simplified and accessible summaries of complex scientific articles.
+This repository houses a Jupyter notebook developed on Google Colab, aiming to unlock the power of Mistral 7B, LangChain, and Transformer models for summarizing scientific articles.

 ## Overview